rontarrant/gtkDcoding/docs/_posts/2019-06-11-0043-custom-dialog-ii.md

 	string titleText = "Do you know where the monkey is?";
 ```

-We’ve used the `DialogFlag`s type in every `Dialog` example we’ve done to date and it’s mostly useful to make the `Dialog` stay in front of its parent window (that modal stuff) so let’s take a quick look at…
+We’ve used the `DialogFlag`s type in every `Dialog` example we’ve done to date and it’s mostly useful to make the `Dialog` stay in front of its parent window (that modal stuff) so let’s take a quick look at...

 The constructor: